¿Quién es la máscara? (Mexican TV series) season 7

 The seventh season of the Mexican television series ¿Quién es la máscara? premiered on Las Estrellas on October 12, 2025.
+On December 14, 2025, Tropi Coco (actress and singer Paulina Goto) was declared the winner, and Carro Ñero (actor Gabriel Soto) the runner-up.

 Production

 This is the second season to air simultaneously in the United States on Univision.
 The "Sálvame" (Save Me) button returns and gives the panelists the chance to save a singer from elimination.
 Each of the panelists can use the button only once during the season.
 However, unlike the previous season, where after saving someone with the button and a contestant saved by the audience still had to reveal their identity, all contestants in that group are safe and remain in the competition.
 The show also began incorporating the use of artificial intelligence into clue packages and other elements of the program.
 The season features 18 new costumes.